oskultShardflare/anoying-amalgamation-hell-crystals-macro-lol/README.md

 just a dumb macro for the crystals

-run the code in administrator or it wont work thats it
+run the macro in administrator or it wont work thats it